Cluj-Napoca: Music and nightlife

 Cluj-Napoca is the residence of some well-known Romanian musicians.
-Examples of homegrown bands include the Romanian alternative rock band Kumm, the rock band Compact, the rhythm and blues band Nightlosers, the alternative band Luna Amară, Grimus—the winners of the 2007 National Finals of Global Battle of the Bands, the modern pop band Sistem—which finished third in the Eurovision Song Contest 2005, as well as a large assortment of electronic music producers, notably Horace Dan D. The Cheeky Girls also grew up in the city, where they studied at the High School of Choreography and Dramatic Art.
+Examples of homegrown bands include the Romanian alternative rock band Kumm, the rock band Compact, the rhythm and blues band Nightlosers, the alternative band Luna Amară, Grimus—the winners of the 2007 National Finals of Global Battle of the Bands, the modern pop band Sistem—which finished third in the Eurovision Song Contest 2005, as well as a large assortment of electronic music producers.
+The Cheeky Girls also grew up in the city, where they studied at the High School of Choreography and Dramatic Art.
 While many discos play commercial house music, the city has an increasing minimal techno scene, and, to an extent jazz/blues and heavy metal/punk.
 The city's nightlife, particularly its club scene, grew significantly in the 1990s, and continues to increase.
 Most entertainment venues are dispersed throughout the city centre, spreading from the oldest one of all, Diesel Club, on Unirii Square.
 The list of large and fancy clubs continues with Obsession The Club and Midi, the latter being a venue for the new minimal techno music genre.
 These three clubs are classified as the top three clubs in the Transylvania-Banat region in a chart published by the national daily România Liberă.
-The Unirii area also features the Fashion Bar, with an exclusive terrace sponsored by Fashion TV.
-Some other clubs in the centre are Aftereight, Avenue, Bamboo, Decadence, Kharma and Molotov Pub.
 Numerous restaurants, pizzerias and coffee shops provide regional as well as international cuisine; many of these offer cultural activities like music and fashion shows or art exhibitions.

 The city also includes Strada Piezișă (slanted street), a central nightlife strip located in the Hașdeu student area, where a large number of bars and terraces are situated.
-Cluj-Napoca is not limited to these international music genres, as there are also a number of discos where local "Lăutari" play manele, a Turkish-influenced type of music.
+Cluj-Napoca is not limited to these international music genres, as there are also a number of discos where local "Lăutari" play manele, a local strain of Turkish-influenced music.